Jerome CANADY, et al.

 standard treatment involves chemotherapy, radiation, surgery or

-cause the cancer to come back.
-Approximately 20%-40% of women
+can cause the cancer to come back.
+Approximately 20%-40% of

-undergoing partial mastectomy in the U.S. each year, for example,
+women undergoing partial mastectomy in the U.S. each year, for

-return to surgery because of marginal tumors that the surgeon
+example, return to surgery because of marginal tumors that the

-scalpel that sprays a blue jet of cold plasma at any remaining
+electrosurgical scalpel that sprays a blue jet of cold plasma at

-cancerous tissue or cells for 2-7 minutes.
-The device targets only
+any remaining cancerous tissue or cells for 2-7 minutes.
+The

-tumors, leaving surrounding tissue unharmed, as demonstrated in
+device targets only tumors, leaving surrounding tissue unharmed,

-(JCRI/ABTS) led the team and are sponsoring the clinical trial,
+Sciences (JCRI/ABTS) led the team and are sponsoring the

 USMI developed and patented the first high-frequency